JWST ETC NIRSpec Target Acquisition

 The single subarray choice for the MSATA (Single Object) mode uses the FULL subarray, which reads the entire 2048 × 2048 pixel array.

 For VERIFY_ONLY, NRSRAPIDD1 and NRSRAPIDD2 are not supported in APT.

 For ETC TA calculations, the optimal range for the SNR is from 20 at the faint end all the way to saturation at the bright end.
 If the SNR of the calculation does not reach 20, the ETC will issue a warning that "TA MAY FAIL."
 However, it is possible that TA could be successful at lower S/N ratios, and these thresholds may be revised in the future.

-For the centroiding algorithm to work properly, at most only 1 pixel can be saturated.
+For the centroiding algorithm to work properly, at most only one pixel can be saturated.
 Otherwise, the coarse location routine in the centroid algorithm may fail and the TA process will derive an inaccurate slew to place science targets in their observing apertures.
 The ETC will issue a warning when one or more pixels is saturated.